Top 12 Technology Trends In IoT To Watch For In 2023

 The use of real-time vulnerability scans, endpoint detection, and response tools, and using dedicated wireless networks are some of the best ways to strengthen personal or corporate security.
 IoT technologies from Blockchain to ML will help create more advanced security abilities such as stronger encryption solutions and the ability to use data analytics to recognize suspicious behavior patterns.
 With that, expect governments to attempt to regulate data collection – we are already seeing this with the onset of GDPR and CCPA.
 Guarding personal data may be a recurring issue with IoT tech.

-Consumer IoT trends
+Consumer IoT Trends

 Smart Home and Customer Assistance

-One of the IoT trends that will keep expanding is the use of IoT devices in the home and in daily interactions.
+One of the IoT tech trends that will keep expanding is the use of IoT devices in the home and in daily interactions.
 We continue to become accustomed to interacting with virtual assistants in our daily lives – from assistants found within the screen to hardware interfaces we might see at the local shopping center or bank.
 Virtual assistants can be present in different forms like a voice-activated assistant on your phone or a chatbot on your favorite brand’s website.
 The function of these digital assistants is to help us find information, solve problems, verify our identity, and even perform real-world functions like ordering a pizza.
 Within ‘smart homes’, we will see virtual assistants, in the form of smart devices, adjust and learn your habits.
 Your thermostat will learn that you like to heat the house in the morning during colder days and will begin doing that automatically for you.
-Smart homes with IoT tech will allow smart lightbulbs, heating and cooling systems, and other household appliances to optimize for your preferred conditions.
+Smart homes with IoT tech will allow smart light bulbs, heating and cooling systems, and other household appliances to optimize for your preferred conditions.

-Blockchain – one of the top IoT trends
+Blockchain – One of the Top IoT Trends

-A term that you will continue to hear more about moving into 2023 is Blockchain and it is certainly one of the IoT trends to watch.
+A term that you will continue to hear more about moving into 2024 is Blockchain and it is certainly one of the IoT tech trends to watch.
 Simply put, Blockchain is a digital record of transactions that occur.
 It works similar to a ledger, but transactions are stored across multiple devices so there is no one owner of the transactions.
 In the near future, IoT Blockchain technology will likely be used to keep data accounted for on a host of devices so that there is less downtime and faster movement of data.
 Another benefit of Blockchain technology is that the record of transactions are tamper-proof – the record can only be added to but never edited.

 Blockchain can be used as a reliable keeper of bits of data since it is inviolable.
 It can be used to track where produce is grown, who picked it, at which times it reached certain facilities – all with perfect accuracy.
 In a global economy, we can expect that a single product may contain materials from a multitude of countries.
 Blockchain will play a part in the future of IoT usage because it enables all parties to track the progress of a product during manufacturing, transportation, and sales.